-If you own properties in Texas, it's crucial that you understand the Texas landlord tenant law in the State.
-This will help you become aware of your duties as a Texas landlord and protect the rights of your tenants.
+If you own a rental property in Texas, it's crucial that you understand the Texas landlord tenant laws.
+This will help you become aware of your duties as a Texas landlord and protect tenant rights.

-It will also help you operate within the legal framework of property management.
+It will also help you operate within the legal framework when it comes to everything from eviction to handling a security deposit.

 If you're considering a real estate investment in New Braunfels or the surrounding area, you'll want to be familiar with local legislation.
-So, without further ado, here's your guide to the landlord and tenant laws in Texas:
+So, without further ado, here's your guide to the Texas landlord tenant law:

 Required Landlord Disclosures in Texas

-By law, landlords are obligated to disclose certain information to tenants.
+Under Texas landlord- tenant law, Texas landlords are obligated to disclose certain information to tenants about the rental property in the rental agreement.
 The following are the disclosures:

 1. Nonrefundable Fees

-In Texas, nonrefundable fees are permitted so long as it is agreed upon in the lease.
+In Texas, nonrefundable fees are permitted so long as it is agreed upon in the rental property agreement.

-Under the Texas state Law, there's no maximum limit landlords charge for the security deposit.
-However, when the tenancy ends, the Texas landlord is obligated to refund the security deposit within 30 days.
+Under the Texas state Law, there's no maximum limit Texas landlords charge for the security deposit.
+However, when the tenancy ends, landlords are obligated to refund the security deposit within 30 days.
+You also must disclose where you keep all security deposits.

-The tenant must also be provided with a detailed list of the deductions.
+The tenant must also be provided with a detailed list of the deductions made to the security deposit.
 If not, the landlord won't be able to charge or hold the security deposit.
+If a landlord fails to do any of this in regards to a tenant's security deposit, they can be charged.

 3. Rights of domestic violence victims

 Victims of domestic violence may vacate the unit without penalties.
-In fact, they may even do so without sending a notice to the Texas landlord.
+In fact, they may even do so without sending a notice to the landlord.
 The tenant must submit a temporary injunction and a temporary ex parte protective order or a final protective order.
-Once the tenant provides these documents as evidence, the tenant won't be penalized for breaking the lease early.
+Once the tenants provide these documents as evidence, the tenant won't be penalized for breaking the leasing agreement early.

 If a Texas landlord tries to hinder a tenant's attempt to break a lease, the landlord will be penalized.